 The actuarial calculations were completed under the supervision of Mary Kirby, FSA, FCA, MAAA, and Andy Yeung ASA, MAAA, FCA, Enrolled Actuary.
-The per capita costs assumptions were reviewed by Thomas Bergman, ASA, MAAA, Enrolled Actuary.
 We are members of the American Academy of Actuaries and we collectively meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in the actuarial valuation is complete and accurate.
 Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and expectations for the Association.

-Board of Retirement May 23, 2022
+Board of Retirement May 22, 2023